Measure Marketing Effectiveness with Location Attribution

 - 3 Min Read

-Locations are no longer measuring marketing success by the number of clicks their ads receive.
-Instead, they’re more interested in learning how many people actually visit their destination and how much revenue was brought in as a result.
+Marketers are no longer measuring marketing success by the number of clicks their ads receive.
+Instead, they’re more interested in learning how many people actually visit their destination or use their services, and how much revenue was brought in as a result.
 Makes sense, right?
 So why hasn’t this always been the case?

-The ability to attribute specific media efforts to an individual visitor hasn’t always been possible.
-But due to recent advances in location attribution technology, visitation data has come a long way, now enabling marketers to view a more three-dimensional marketing effectiveness model.
+The ability to attribute specific media efforts to an individual consumer hasn’t always been possible.
+But due to recent advances in location attribution technology, data has come a long way, now enabling marketers to view a more three-dimensional marketing effectiveness model.

 If you want to learn how utilizing location attribution technology can help your company, contact us.
 We’d love to chat.